wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

             2. Make a call to "find_fieldname" to see if the target field is present.
 If it's not, return.

-      The function then performs whatever logic is intended, which invariably ends up with a new fielname/fieldvalue pair being inserted into the global data structure via a call to "insert_new_field" If a modified field value (rather than new field) is to be replaced, all functions check that the new field value does not exceed MAX_FIELDVALUE_LENGTH.
+      The function then performs whatever logic is intended, which invariably ends up with a new fielname/fieldvalue pair being inserted into the global data structure via a call to "insert_new_field".
+If a modified field value (rather than new field) is to be replaced, all functions check that the new field value does not exceed MAX_FIELDVALUE_LENGTH and that MAX_FIELD_COUNT is not exceeded.
+Both these values have been arbitrarily set.

-      Most loop functions are small and can be found in the ./src directory.
-Using these as examples should make adding any new functionality simple.
+      Most loop functions are small and source code can be found in the ./src directory.
+Using these as a template should make adding any new functionality simple, but making such additions are not considered to be a DAPL users job!